Fixing bucket corruption

 Description

-Within each nominal, customer and supplier record, the monthly values in the Actuals column are called buckets.
-Bucket corruption occurs when one or more of these bucket values disagree with the total on the record activity for the same period.
+Each nominal, customer and supplier record shows monthly values in the Actuals column.
+The fields in the columns are called buckets.
+Bucket corruption happens when a bucket values don’t match the total shown in the record activity for the same period.

 A common symptom of nominal bucket corruption is if the debit and credit totals on the trial balance report don't match.